 The bottom line is that Cities can not keep raising taxes on businesses.

 Please do not play the fiddle for Safety Forces.
 People are getting tired of that.
 Case in point: Willoughby Hills Police Department makes a strong presence on I-90 known; don't you think people get tired of seeing Traffic Patrols, especially Willoughby Hills police cars parked next to one another on I-90 talking to each other and other departments?
 This sort of reminds people of Lindale.

-"MY HOMETOWN" bruce springsteen
+"NO SURRENDER" bruce springsteen